AudioLog: LLMs-Powered Long Audio Logging with Hybrid Token-Semantic Contrastive Learning: Experiments

 \subsubsection{Overall performance of ASC and SED}

-Table \ref{tab:Results of ASC and SED} shows the ASC and SED results of the HTS-AT-based MTL framework.
-For the DCASE 2023 Task 4B dataset, we compared three baseline methods: the CRNN, which serves as the baseline system for Task 4B, as well as Jin's and Yin's methods, which achieved second and first place in Task 4B, respectively.
-The proposed method outperforms all other methods on this dataset, achieving a significantly higher ACC of 0.893, a lower ER of 0.360, and an impressive F1 score of 0.839.
-For the TUT16\&17 dataset, we compared three methods: CNN, CNN-BiGRU, and Imoto's method.
-Imoto's method reaches an ACC of 0.85 and an F1 score of 0.446.
-The proposed method surpasses all other methods with an ACC of 0.949, an ER of 0.644, and a competitive F1 score of 0.536.
-The experimental results indicate that the proposed method consistently outperforms existing approaches on both datasets, demonstrating its robustness and superiority for joint estimation on ASC and SED.
+Table \ref{tab:Results of ASC and SED} shows the ASC and SED results of the proposed methods.
+For the DCASE 2023 Task 4B dataset, we compared three methods, including the baseline, Top-2's, and Top-1's methods of the challenge \cite{Martinmorato2023b, Jin2023, Yin2023}.
+The proposed methods outperform all other methods on this dataset.
+Moreover, the introduction of contrastive learning in the proposed method further improves the performance, achieving an ACC of 0.897, an ER of 0.300, and an F1\_m score of 0.836.
+For the TUT16\&17 dataset, we compared three methods: CNN, CNN-BiGRU, and Imoto's method \cite{nada2023joint}.
+Our methods surpass all other methods, and the contrastive learning-based model achieves the best performance with an ACC of 0.947, an ER of 0.727, and an F1\_m score of 0.505.
+The experimental results indicate that the proposed methods consistently outperform existing state-of-the-art approaches on both datasets.
+In addition, the proposed hybrid token-semantic contrastive learning framework further improves the performance of joint estimation on ASC and SED.